i Statutory provisions and public enforcers

 The government has conveyed, although not particularly forcefully, that the markets for air navigation services will be liberalised.
 It has also stated that the incumbent service provider and owner of most of the airports in Norway, Avinor, may await the introduction of remote towers prior to placing the services on competitive tendering.
 Thus, it may take many years before the market is opened to other air navigation service providers.

 ii Regulated industries

-As in other EEA countries, as pursuant to EU and EEA secondary legislation, electronic communications (including telecom), the power industry and the postal sector are subject to additional sector-specific competition rules.
-The enforcement of these provisions did not raise particularly noteworthy issues in 2018.
+As in other EEA countries, as pursuant to EU and EEA secondary legislation, electronic communications (including telecoms), the power industry and the postal sector are subject to additional sector-specific competition rules.
+The enforcement of these provisions did not raise particularly noteworthy issues in 2019.

 iii Trends and outlook

-As previously mentioned, in 2019 the NCA shall particularly focus on competition in the grocery sector.
-The background to this can be found in the fact that the Norwegian grocery sector is apportioned between a very few large chains with the attendant high risk of sub-optimal competition.
+As previously mentioned, the NCA has a draconian focus, indeed as instructed by the government, on competition in the grocery sector.
+The background to this can be found in the fact that the Norwegian grocery sector is apportioned between a very few large chains with the attendant high risk of suboptimal competition.
 Moreover, due to the Norwegian customs regime for foodstuffs, it has proven challenging for foreign grocery chains to penetrate the Norwegian market.
-The NCA carried out a dawn raid in this sector in April 2018.
+The NCA has, as mentioned, carried out two dawn raids in this sector, in April 2018 and November 2019, respectively.

 V STATE AID

 Although not part of the EU, Norway has a state aid regime similar to that of EU Member States (i.e., Article 61 EEA Agreement mirrors Article 107 TFEU).
 Thus, the EEA Agreement prohibits state aid in order to prevent distortions of competition and negative effects on trade.